Lowest Taxes in Europe

 Lowest corporate tax in Europe

-European countries with the highest percentage of foreign ownership of firms
+European countries with highest % of foreign ownership of firms

-Statistics on foreign firm ownership in European countries can vary over time and are influenced by a variety of factors including economic policies, investment climate and global trends.
-However, based on historical data and economic reports, some European countries have traditionally attracted a high percentage of foreign firm ownership.
-Here are some examples:
+Data relating to foreign firm ownership in European countries fluctuate over time and depend on a set of factors such as economic policies, investment climate, and global trends.
+However, according to historical data and economic reports, some European countries have traditionally reported high percentages of foreign firm ownership.
+Examples include:

 Luxembourg